 The inmate must have been sentenced in Washington County, not another jurisdiction.

 The sentencing order or sanction must allow for alternative sanctions or specify that the inmate is eligible for electronic home detention.

 There must be more than ten days remaining on the inmate's sentence or on the parole or probation violation sanction.

 The inmate must have completed all recommended programs or be exempted by a programs manager

-Job searches or job sites must be within the 50-mile radius of the jail and in Oregon.
+Job searches or job sites must be within the 50-mile radius of the Washington County Jail and in Oregon.